Yandex Cloud

 • If the file is available but is configured incorrectly:

-• Users with the Maintainer role get an email notification about the error.
+• Users with the Maintainer role receive an email notification about the error.

-• All merge requests of the repository are blocked.
+• All merge requests for this repository are blocked.

-1. Add a comment with the force_merge keyword to the merge request.
+1. Add force_merge as a comment in the merge request.

-2. Update the merge request description so that Managed Service for GitLab gets notified of the changes in the merge request.
+2. Update the merge request description so that Managed Service for GitLab is notified of the changes in the merge request.

-This will close the thread and unblock the merge request.
-During the integration, users with the Maintainer role or higher will receive an email notification about the violated code approval workflow.
+This will resolve the thread and unblock the merge request.
+Users with the Maintainer role or higher will receive an email notification about the violated approval workflow.

 Was the article helpful?